Creates a modpack lockfile for files hosted on Modrinth (mods, resource packs, shaders and datapacks).

 GENERATION

--g, --gitignore Print .gitignore rules for files not hosted on Modrinth
+-g, --gitignore Update the .gitignore file to ignore content hosted on Modrinth

 -r, --readme Generate README.md files for each category